twilkes149/baseServer/readme.md

 ## Confirm Token
 - value (used to verify if user is the same one that we sent an email to)
 - username

+## Forgot password
+- value (used to verify user, sent in an email)
+- email
+- created at (used to verify that token has been recently created)

 # Notes
 ## Config file